Future STEM leaders will compete for $1.8 million in awards including top prize of $250,000

 – Nithin Kavi: Cutting and glueing surfaces;

-– Caitlin Kunchur: Evaluating room acoustics for speech intelligibility; and
+– Caitlin Kunchur: Evaluating room acoustics for speech intelligibility;

 – Rohan Wagh: Designing a microbial fuel cell based in-situ soil conductivity monitoring system for precision agriculture and water management.